Statements and guidelines

 The Director General notifies the FIN-FSA Board of issues arising in international cooperation and brings to the attention of the Board issues of wide-ranging and fundamental importance.
 In particular, the Director General notifies the Board when the position of the FIN-FSA differs from the official position of Finland.

-In international regulatory cooperation, the FIN-FSA ensures the transparent flow of information between domestic authorities (particularly the Ministry of Finance, the Ministry of Social Affairs and Health, and the Bank of Finland) as well as the sufficient advance preparation and coordination required for Finland to influence matters effectively.
+In international regulatory cooperation, the FIN-FSA ensures the transparent flow of information between domestic authorities (particularly the Ministry of Finance, the Ministry of Social Affairs and Health, and the Bank of Finland).
 In addition, the FIN-FSA notifies stakeholders, within the framework of confidentiality provisions, about pending preparation of a statute if, in the view of the FIN-FSA, the statute will have a material effect on the activities of stakeholders.

-To the extent permitted by confidentiality provisions, the FIN-FSA notifies the industry particularly about issues dealt with in the EU’s network of supervisors.
+To the extent permitted by confidentiality provisions, the FIN-FSA notifies the industry, in accordance with the FIN-FSA’s communications strategy, particularly about issues dealt with in the EU’s network of supervisors.

 Participation

-The FIN-FSA Board has appointed the Director General as the FIN-FSA’s representative on the Supervisory Board of the SSM.
-The Director General or a person nominated by the Director General represents the FIN-FSA in other international bodies.
+The FIN-FSA Board appoints the FIN-FSA’s representative on the Supervisory Board of the SSM.
+The Director General or a person nominated on the proposal of the Director General represents the FIN-FSA in other international bodies.

-Participation in the work of a working group is decided in accordance with the procedure agreed in the FIN-FSA.
+Participation in the work of a committee or working group is decided in accordance with the procedure agreed in the FIN-FSA.
+When considering participation, the way the participation promotes the FIN-FSA’s supervisory objectives and the implementation of its strategy is taken into account.
 A person responsible for the work is appointed.
 This person handles notifications on the progress of the work and outlines the positions to be presented concerning the matter within the FIN-FSA.
-More detailed procedural instructions may be issued in separate internal guidelines.

 Independence

-1) Council Regulation (EU) No 1024/2013 of 15 October 2013 concerning policies relating to the prudential supervision of credit institutions.
+4 Council Regulation (EU) No 1024/2013 of 15 October 2013 conferring specific tasks on the European Central Bank concerning policies relating to the prudential supervision of credit institutions.